techrabbit58/KataBirthdayGreeting/doc/r1_release_notes.md

 from the kata description.
 This shall best be integrated as resources for the Birthday Greeting core.
 The templates shall not be coded into the application.
-- The core shall be able to access these templates at runtime.
+- The greeting core shall be able to access these templates at runtime.
-- (A) message preparation utility class(es) shall be part of the core package.
+- Message preparation utility classes shall be part of the core package, as needed.
 - The notification service adapters shall only be used for message delivery and shall not have any other responsibility.